Link Search Menu Expand Document

 Description

 The type of audit log.
-There are two allowed values: text and binary.
+There are three allowed values: text, binary, and json.
 Both are based on Protobuf.
 In text logs, entries are serialized as key-value pairs in plain text and log entries are delimited by the ASCII Start of Text and ASCII End of Text bytes.
 In binary logs, entries are written as size delimited protobuf binary messages.

 Overridable